g-iyer/DSND-Capstone/Navigate-Virtual-Maze-Project-Report-rev1.md

     ![Figure 3](images/test_maze_01.jpg)

 ### Robot sensor input

 The robot has 3 sensors – **Left, Forward** and **Right**.
 These sensors report how many cells are open to the left, front and right of the robot.
 For example, in the test_maze_01.txt maze (Figure 3) the first cell has walls on the Left and Right and is open at the front for 11 cells.
-The sensor reading for this then is 0,11,0.
+The sensor reading for this is 0,11,0.

-At every step the robot will receive information, from the tester.py program, on the number of open cells as seen by the 3 sensors.
+At every step the robot will receive information, from the _tester.py_ program, on the number of open cells as seen by the 3 sensors.
 The data corresponds to the Left, Center and Right sensors.
 The robot has to decide and act based on these inputs whether to move or not.
 If a move is possible it will also have to decide